fabioluz/go-auth/README.md

 You can change the details of `DB_URI` and `DB_REPLICA_SET` as needed.

-To run the API and MongoDB cluster, run the following command:
+Then, build the API and MongoDB cluster by running then via docker compose:

 ```bash
 docker compose up -d